bokeh/bokeh/bokehjs/src/lib/models/glyphs/webgl/README.md

    Canvas renderer is a barrier that flushes and blits preceding WebGL work.
 2. `ReglCommandBatcher` combines adjacent compatible regl submissions.
 It never reorders commands, so alpha blending and renderer z-order are stable.
+   Its resource set provides scoped mutation barriers: changing a buffer or texture flushes only a pending batch that references that resource.
+Batch statistics count regl dispatches, not the underlying WebGL draw operations.

+Before Canvas2D reads the shared WebGL canvas, queued commands are submitted and GPU completion is awaited.
+This is an ordering requirement and avoids incomplete cross-canvas copies in WebKit.

 `RevisionState` separates geometry, mapping, visual, and selection revisions.
 Consumers keep independent cursors, and `WrappedBuffer` exposes full, ranged,